jorgelbg/dashflare/README.md

 ```
 docker-compose up
 ```

+### 🔑 Grafana authentication

+Grafana default user and password are:

+* user: admin
+* password: admin

+> **You will be asked to change it after the first successful login.**

 Cloudflare Edge Workers have certain limitations that prohibit any connection between the edge worker and any outside resource that cannot be reached through the ports `80` or `443`.
 By default Loki is